Castor and Pollux Organix Grain Free canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

 The Bottom Line

-Judging by its ingredients alone, Castor and Pollux Organix Grain Free looks to be an above-average canned dog food.
+Judging by its ingredients alone, Castor and Pollux Organix Grain Free looks like an above-average canned dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Castor and Pollux Organix Grain-Free is a grain-free canned dog food using a moderate amount of named poultry as its main source of animal protein, thus earning the brand 4 stars.
+Castor and Pollux Organix Grain Free is a meat-based canned dog food using a moderate amount of chicken or turkey as its main sources of animal protein, thus earning the brand 4 stars.